Small Cell Lung Cancer: The Basics

 - Most people with small cell cancers will also have radiation to the brain to treat metastasis or to prevent the cancer from spreading there.

 This article is a basic guide to small-cell lung cancer.
-You can learn more about your type of lung cancer and treatment by using the links below.
+Learn more about this type of lung cancer and its treatment at Small Cell Lung Cancer: Staging and Treatment.